daveWid/Peyote/README.md

 ## Table Statements

-As of version 0.6.0, Peyote now comes bundled with statment to help create, alter and drop tables.
+As of version 0.6.0, Peyote now comes bundled with statements to help create, alter and drop tables.

 ### Create